 Now your website pages will be using the custom font for any elements you specified.

 Make Your Website Stand Out From the Crowd

-Make sure you take performance into account though.
+Make sure you take performance into account, though.
 There is a cost for being different, and you don’t want that cost to slow down your page loads too much.
-If your site feels sluggish after implementing custom fonts, look for a different typography.
+If your site feels sluggish after implementing custom fonts, look for different typography.

 Fun fact to amaze and annoy your friends: did you know that the correct term for what we now call a font is really typeface?
 That’s right.
 Times New Roman is a typeface, but different sizes and weights of the typeface are different fonts.

 So, bold Times New Roman is a different font than italic Times New Roman.
 And 12 point Times New Roman is a different font than 18 point Times New Roman.

 The terminology goes back to the days of printing with metal type.
 These days, only older graphic designers or people who still print with metal type make the distinction.
 But now you know the difference.

 And when it comes up on Jeopardy, you’ll know how to answer.